Coreoz/create-plume-react-project/templates/admin/src/components/theme/utils/README.md

   )
 }
 ```
-2. Create a 'listSortMenu' from your Admin Theme
+2. Create a 'SortMenu' from your Admin Theme
    1. Provide a 'sortedObjectKey', that will be the useful for the state storage:`sortedObjectKey="User"`
    2. Provide the default sort possibility, that will be the first sort object selected:`defaultSortPossibility={NAME_DESC}`
    3. Provide the sort possibilities: `sortPossibilities={sortPossibilities}`